benedikt-weyer/streamline-scheduler-webpage/K8S_QUICKSTART.md

 # Kubernetes Deployment Quick Start

-This is a quick reference for deploying the Planera Webpage to Kubernetes.
+This is a quick reference for deploying the Plandera Webpage to Kubernetes.
 For detailed information, see [KUBERNETES_DEPLOYMENT.md](./KUBERNETES_DEPLOYMENT.md).

 ## Prerequisites